 This tutorial will explain how to stain a wood deck with a stain after it has been power washed/ cleaned and sanded.

-We recommend the use of a quality oil-based penetrating exterior semi-transparent stain, such as the Sikkens product used in this tutorial.
-As for a brush, make sure to use a high-quality natural china-bristle brush, such as those made by Purdy.
+Use a quality oil-based penetrating exterior semi-transparent stain, such as the Sikkens product used in this tutorial.
+As for a brush, make sure to use a high-quality natural China-bristle brush, such as those made by Purdy.
 Avoid polyester or nylon brushes, which are not good choices with oil-based products.
 And always follow the stain manufacturer's application instructions.

 - Paint pad and pole

 - Rubber gloves